mick-zhang/GoodReads-Recommendation-using-Collaborative-Filtering/README.md

 This project was completed using Jupyter Notebook and Python with Pandas.

-This dataset forced me to learn how to manipulate raw data in order to fit the algorithm using Python programming, and I will continue to perform other analysis with my improving programming knowledge!
+This dataset also requires heavy manipulation of our raw data before running the algorithm, and I will continue to perform other analysis in the future with my improving programming knowledge!